-- Direct engagement with the community is conducted as needed through village-level Barazas organized by the project team or through chiefs' Barazas convened by the local administration. - Between September and October 2024, 3meetings were held with community and area leaders to provide updates and address community concerns.
-As a result of these discussions, a stalemate regarding the construction of a relocated school was successfully resolved.
+- Direct engagement with the community is conducted as needed through villagelevel Barazas organized by the project team or through chiefs' Barazas convened by the local administration. - Between June and August 2024, five meetings were held with local leaders to provide updates and address community concerns.
+As a result of these discussions, a stalemate regarding the construction of a relocated school was successfully resolved. - Community Demonstrations: From 26th June to 4th August 2024, the project faced unexpected setbacks due to two work stoppages led by aggrieved Project-Affected Persons (PAPs), protesting delayed compensation and other grievances.
+With the collaborative intervention of local leadership, the issues were resolved, and normal operations resumed.